 Blogs are a great way to improve your content marketing strategy and develop stronger brand awareness.
 If your brand is looking to see how blogs can affect your marketing campaign, use these statistics for bloggers and tips to help you make an informative decision and get the most out of your blogging efforts.
 8

 Even though other types of content, like video and podcasts, are becoming more popular, blogging is still relevant.
 Content marketers and creators have flooded the internet with blogs, which means there’s more competition for organic traffic.
 But blogs are still a cornerstone of a good content marketing strategy.
 Following tips and staying familiar with recent blogging statistics can help you use this marketing channel to your advantage.
 Creating evergreen content that provides value to your audience for years is also a great way to keep your blog relevant, even as more content hits the web.

 Blog posts can help businesses improve their marketing efforts.
-Here are some benefits that blogs can give to your content marketing:
+Here are some of the benefits that a blog can have for your business:

 Producing consistent blog articles can help you develop a library of content.
 If that content delivers engaging or entertaining information, it can help attract audiences to your articles and website.
-From there, you have a better opportunity to convert readers into customers using well-placed calls-to-action.
-A lot of blogs focus on trending topics, which also helps generate more organic search traffic.
-That’s because many people are searching for keywords that surround those topics.
-If you write a quality blog on the subject, you can attract more visitors to your site.
+Besides this, you have a better opportunity to convert readers into customers using personalized content in your blog posts.
+As you build up your blog, monitor the SEO metrics that show you how audiences are engaging with your content.
+This information is critical for understanding how your blog wins organic search traffic.

 Blogs are a great way to advertise your products and services.
 They allow you to highlight the major benefits your products can give to consumers.
 One way to do that is by telling a story.
 Using blogs, you can connect with your audience and show an understanding of their problems or challenges.
 In the blog posts, talk about those challenges and then showcase how your products or services can help.